tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/shiny-data-storrytelling.md

 <img src = "../images/plotly-1.png" width="450">
 </p>

 ## Key Features of ggplotly() Integration
-When you enhance ggplot2 visualizations with `ggplotly()` in Shiny applications, the resulting `Plotly` object incorporate interactive features.
+When you enhance `ggplot2` visualizations with `ggplotly()` in Shiny applications, the resulting `Plotly` object incorporate interactive features.
 Here is a list of the features:

 ### Interactive Hover Tooltips:
-- What it Adds: `ggplotly()` transforms `ggplot2`'s static aesthetic mappings into dynamic hover tooltips.
+- W**hat it Adds**: `ggplotly()` transforms `ggplot2`'s static aesthetic mappings into dynamic hover tooltips.
 These tooltips appear when users hover over plot elements, providing an interactive layer to the visualization.
-- Value Added: This feature offers immediate, detailed insights at each data point, greatly enhancing user engagement and understanding.
+- **Value Added**: This feature offers immediate, detailed insights at each data point, enhancing user engagement and understanding.
 It allows for a more intuitive exploration of the data, as additional context and information are revealed interactively.

 {{% tip %}}
 **Customizing the Tooltips**

-Customizing tooltips is essential, especially when dealing with less informative variable names, like 'ny.gdp.mktp.kd' in our example.
+Customizing tooltips is beneficial, especially when dealing with less informative variable names, like '**ny.gdp.mktp.kd**' in our example.
 Renaming these variables for clarity significantly improves the visualization's usability.
 Additionally, employing the layout function allows for further refinement of the tooltip box, making it neater and more user-friendly.
 These customizations not only enhance the aesthetic appeal of your visualizations but also make the data more accessible and understandable to the viewer.

 {{% /tip %}}